charuraghu01/Iov42_SauceDemo/README.md

 4.Visual regression testing integrated with Percy.io
 5.Detailed test HTML and json reporting using MochaAwesome Reporter

-API testing: AS saucedemo.com do not have any API.
+API testing: As saucedemo.com do not have any API.
 I created API test script in Postman for the requested API scenarios from https://dummyjson.com/.

 TEST COVERAGE:
 Covered both positive and negative cases.